 USCIS Online Account System

 In some cases USCIS will process your application in the USCIS Online Account System.
 For example, if you file Form I-90, Application to Replace Permanent Resident Card, an online account will be automatically created for you.
 You will receive a “Welcome” letter with instructions on how to access your USCIS online account.
 A USCIS online account allows you to:

 - Manage your contact information

-If you choose not to access your USCIS online account, USCIS will still process your application in USCIS ELIS.
+If you choose not to access your USCIS online account, USCIS will still process your application in the USCIS Online Account System.
 You will receive notifications and updates about your application by mail through the U.S. Postal Service.

 RECOMMENDED: What is a USCIS online account number?

 Receipt Number is Not an A-Number

 Your receipt number from USCIS is different than your alien registration number (A-Number).
 They have a different purpose and look different.
 As mentioned, your USCIS receipt number will contain 13 digits.
 An A-number is generally 8 or 9 digits that follow the “A”.